ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/index.md

 The gossip domain includes all information that has to spread rapidly throughout the network.
 This includes beacon blocks, proofs, attestations, exits and slashings.
 This is transmitted using libP2P gossipsub v1 and relies on various metadata being stored locally at each node, including maximum size of gossip payloads to receive and transmit.
 Detailed information about the gossip domain is available [here](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#the-gossip-domain-gossipsub).

-### Req/Resp {#req-resp}
+### Request-response {#request-response}

-The request/response domain contains protocols for clients requesting specific information from their peers.
+The request-response domain contains protocols for clients requesting specific information from their peers.
 Examples include requesting specific Beacon blocks matching certain root hashes or within a range of slots.
 The responses are always returned as snappy-compressed SSZ encoded bytes.

 ## Why does the consensus client prefer SSZ to RLP? {#ssz-vs-rlp}